ChrisDud0257/SSL/README.md

 ## Other issues
+We also collect some questions that are frequently asked by researchers.
+Please see bellow.

+### 1.How to adjust the performance of SSL in any Generative SR models
-If you want to try SSL in your own projects, maybe you need to adjust the following hyper-parameters, the hyper-parameters in our paper may not be the best choice in all situations:
+If you want to try SSL in your own projects, maybe you need to adjust the following hyper-parameters, the hyper-parameters settings in our paper may not be the best choice in all situations:
  - kernel size search
  - kernel size window